rutgerputter/nixos/README.md

 # NixOS Flake

-This flake allows rapid configuration of a local infrastrcture.
+This flake allows rapid configuration of a local infrastructure.
 In includes:

 - Generators: to generate generic machines like VM's and LXC containers, which can later be modified to handle workloads
 - Hosts: to define (mostly) the workstations that need to apply their config locally
-- Modules: all generic system modules that we want to re-use as mucht as possible
+- Modules: all generic system modules that we want to re-use as much as possible
 - Secrets: agenix based secrets management
 - Workloads: all services we might want to run on VM's or containers